edprybylko/HyperVSecLab/README.md

 - 🔒 **Disposable inspect-vm** with forensic tools pre-installed
 - 💾 **Isolated transfer.vhdx** shared between host and VM (read-only)
 - 📡 **net-vm** with IDS (Suricata), VPN support, and optional proxy
-- 🧪 Scripts to automate VM creation, teardown, and session launch
+- 🧪 Scripts to automate VM creation, teardown, session launch, and real-time notifications
 - ⚡ Runs entirely on Hyper-V with no 3rd-party dependencies

 ---